 Development and Training

 Tiny Tritons Approved Events

 What is Tiny Tritons?

-Tiny Tritons is a new series of programs that is designed for our UMSL students who have children or young siblings.
+Tiny Tritons is a series of programs designed for our UMSL students who have children or young siblings.
 The events range from educational, crafts, and just plain fun!
 Currently, there will be one event from September - April, most of which will occur on Saturday mornings.
 Be sure to check out the Tiny Tritons Events for more details about specific programs!

 Who can attend Tiny Tritons?

 Tiny Triton Events are open to UMSL students, faculty, and staff who have young children or siblings who they wish to bring to campus events.

 What age range are the activities and events designed for?